shrey209/Like-Counter/README.md

    Like events are pushed into Kafka topics.
 Each message includes the content ID (e.g., `post_id`) that received the like.

 2. **Batch Aggregation**
    The service consumes messages in batches (e.g., thousands at a time).
-Instead of incrementing the database for each individual like, it aggregates counts in memory:
+Instead of incrementing the database for each individual like, it aggregates counts in memory batch size can be tuned for better results: